Drift load

-Drift load, a type of genetic load, is the decline in fitness in a population due to the fixation of deleterious mutations by genetic drift.
+In genetics and evolutionary biology, drift load, a type of genetic load, is the decline in fitness in a population due to the fixation of deleterious mutations by genetic drift.
 Drift load generally decreases as a function of effective population size, and is a mechanism of inbreeding depression.

 If all individuals in a population become homozygous for one allele, that allele is fixed, and any other alleles at that locus are lost from that population by the random evolutionary process of genetic drift.
 As fixation of deleterious alleles occurs at more loci and variability is lost, drift load increases.
 With increasing drift load, populations become less fit with each generation, a mutational meltdown, which can lead to an extinction vortex.

-Strategies to address drift load in endangered species is a goal of conservation genetics.
+Strategies to address drift load in endangered species are a goal of conservation genetics.

 Calculating drift load

 For realistic values of $N_e$, the effective population size, and $\lambda_D$, the mean effect on fitness of all fixed deleterious mutations, the loss of fitness in each generation due to drift load, $\Delta {W_D}$, can be calculated: